 The Writing section of the ACT and the Essay section of the New SAT are not required.

 Vanderbilt seeks to enroll an entering class which closely reflects the diversity of society.
 To that end, we seek the very best students from all types of backgrounds.
 We consider ethnic, socioeconomic, geographic, religious, and lifestyle diversity as we build each incoming class.

-Admissions decisions will be available by December 15 for Early Decision I, by February 15 for Early Decision II, and by April 1 for Regular Decision.
+Admissions decisions will be available by mid-December for Early Decision I, by mid-February for Early Decision II, and by late March for Regular Decision.

-Most application materials should be submitted online through the Coalition Application, the Common Application, the QuestBridge Application, or the Universal College Application.
+Most application materials should be submitted online through the Coalition Application, the Common Application, or the QuestBridge Application.
 If you must mail materials, use this address: